SharDXL/dax40-trading-comps/README.md

 This project demonstrates that skill applied to Germany's 40 largest listed companies, which are the most relevant universe for roles at Frankfurt-based banks, asset managers, and M&A boutiques.

 ---

-*Built as part of a finance portfolio in preparation for a career in Investment Banking and Asset Management in Europe.*